pojntfx/libresat/documentation/opensdcp-services-vision.md

 ### Forum

 Another really important factor of any modern open source project is a vibrant community forum.
 It is important in that without it, any shared information would be gone instantly (i.e. IRC conversations) if it would not be shared/written down in the wiki.
-Using a modern forum (discourse, of course) enables you to share and your information in a truly persistent way; the information is available without you signing in and you may be notified when your thread gets answers.
+Using a modern forum (Flarum) enables you to share and your information in a truly persistent way; the information is available without you signing in and you may be notified when your thread gets answers.

 ### Wiki